 Man Bun Hairstyle

-Ah the man bun.
-Has there ever been a more polarising men’s hairstyle?
+Ah the man bun isn’t really a ‘men’s haircut’ but has there ever been a more polarising men’s hairstyle?
 We don’t think so.
 Initially worn by hipsters and your wife’s personal yoga teacher, the man bun has gone on to become a mainstay within men’s hairstyling.
 And for good reason, with the right hair type and on the right guy, it can actually look incredibly masculine, especially when teamed with a solid beard.

 The beauty of the man bun is that it can work for virtually all hair types, be it curly hair, wavy hair or straight hair, and it also doesn’t matter if you have thick hair or thin hair.
 We would suggest, however, that you wait until your hair is around shoulder-length before attempting to tie it up, as a man bun created using shorter-length hair can turn heads for all the wrong reasons.